p-ja/acme-fitness-store/lab-guide/Getting-started.md

    ![](Images/select-rg.png "Resource groups")

-1. Confirm you have all resource groups present as shown below.
+1. Confirm that you have all resource groups present as shown below.
 Open **Modernize-java-apps** resource group and verify the recources present in it.

    ![](Images/mja-verify-rg.png "Resource groups")